Tips for Tuesdays: Shoes. Burlesque Shoes. (Burlesque Costume) (Burlesque Performance)

 Dita wears them, and her taste is the gold standard for modern burlesque showgirls.
 Above are her fetish boots.
 They are worn by few burlesque dancers because they are expensive, and not always comfortable for dancing even when not custom made.
 However, if you can afford them and you can move in them, go for it.

-Shoes most commonly worn by burlesque performers:
+A few styles of shoes commonly worn by burlesque performers:

 Character shoes